wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

    Notice the 4-day class goes Monday-Friday 9am-5pm at the local time zone.

-1. Click blue Launch button at https://esi.learnondemand.net/Lab/...
+1. Click blue Launch button at https://esi.learnondemand.net/Lab/... or aka.ms/az500labs

-1. aka.ms/az500labs
+1. Claim your Azure Pass Promo Code from instructor at microsoftazurepass.com.

+   Notice that the Subscription is "Azure pass - Sponsorship".

+1. Check for your $100 spent and remaining balance at

+   <a target="_blank" href="https://www.microsoftazuresponsorships.com/balance">https://www.microsoftazuresponsorships.com/balance</a> using your personal email account.

 1. To search within lab instructions, see GitHub (such as https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies)

    You can't paste from your regular Clipboard into the VM.

-1. Click the working form field you want to fill before clicking gthe "T" icon to paste into the working screen.
+1. Click the working form field you want to fill before clicking the "T" icon to paste into the working screen.

-   Notice that the Subscription is "Azure pass - Sponsorship".

 1. If your lab is frozen, Reconnect: